pactflow/docs.pactflow.io/docs/workshops/ci-cd/workshop/04_implementing_the_provider_changes.md

 * A provider that implements the features required by the `feat/new-field` pact on its `master` branch.
 * The new version of the provider is "deployed" to production.
-* A passing provider build in Travis CI.
+* A passing provider build in Github Actions.
 * A `feat/new-field` pact in Pactflow that still does not have a verification result.

 ## Conclusion